Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/introduction.md

 ## Learning Activities

-This class uses the Python programming language to equip you with the mathematical thinking skills that you will need as a software engineer.
-Through the implementation and testing of Python programs, you will learn how to characterize and manipulate a wide variety of mathematical objects, such as numbers, sets, tuples, and functions.
-You will complete a wide variety of learning activities that will help you to be proficient at:
+This class uses the Markdown, HTML, CSS, and JavaScript programming languages to equip you with the technical skills that you will need as a web developer.
+Through the exploration of web development technologies and the creation of a web design portfolio, you will:

-- Remembering and understanding facts about discrete structures
+- Remember and understand facts about web development

-- Applying and analyzing new problems in discrete structures
+- Apply and analyze new problems in web development

-- Evaluating new solutions to challenges in discrete structures
+- Evaluate new solutions to the challenges in web development

 Some specific activities that you will complete include the following:

-- Read one of the course text books to prepare for in-class activities.
+- Read the course text book to prepare for in-class activities.

-- Review course slides in advance of hands-on in-class activities.
+- Review the course slides in advance of hands-on in-class activities.

-- Watch course videos on YouTube that the instructor creates to guide you through an activity where you apply, analyze, and evaluate new approaches to solving problems with discrete structures.
+- Watch course videos on YouTube that the instructor creates to guide you through an activity where you apply, analyze, and evaluate new approaches to solving problems in the field of web development.

-- Participate in online live coding sessions where you use video, audio, and text to collaborate in real-time with the course instructor to implement a solution to a Python programming challenge.
+- Participate in online live coding sessions where you use video, audio, and text to collaborate in real-time with the course instructor to implement a solution to a web development challenge.

 - Participate in remote and socially distanced pair programming sessions with (i) other students in the course, (ii) the student technical leaders, and